The most mythical swims

 Swim the Cook Strait in 9 hours and 15 minutes

-In New Zealand, the Cook Strait separates the North Island and the South Island in the Tasman Sea.
-It has a minimum width of 22 km and an average depth of 135 m.
-This makes it a great challenge for those who swim it.
-In 2019, freedivers William Trubridge set a new record by crossing it in 9:15.
-A feat all the more so as he did it mostly underwater, equipped with a monofins, to reproduce the movement of the dolphin. and coming back to the surface only to take a few breaths.
-In total his dive computer recorded 943 dives.
-The objective of this crossing was also to raise awareness about the future of dolphins, which are threatened in this region.
+In New Zealand, the Cook Strait separates the North Island from the South Island in the Tasman Sea.
+The strait has a minimum width of 22 km and an average depth of 135 m.
+A great challenge for swimmers.
+In 2019, freediver William Trubridge set a new record by crossing it in 9h15.
+A feat made all the more impressive by the fact that he did most of it underwater, equipped with a monofin, to reproduce the movement of the dolphin. and only surfacing to take a few breaths.
+In all, his dive computer recorded 943 dives.
+The aim of this crossing was also to raise awareness of the future of dolphins, which are endangered in this region.

 Sieh dir diesen Beitrag auf Instagram an